rwth-acis/i5-Toolkit-for-Mixed-Reality/Documentation/manual/PieMenu.md

 One great challenge of Mixed Reality is the usage of User Interfaces.
 Conventional 2D User Interfaces don't work due to a different set of input devices and true 3D interfaces are hard to implement and often bound to one specific use case.
-A convenient compromise are 3D widgets,which allow the usage of interfaces similar to 2D interfaces in a 3D environment.
+A convenient compromise are 3D widgets, which allow the usage of interfaces similar to 2D interfaces in a 3D environment.

 This Pie Menu is such a 3D Widget implementation.
 It is highly customizable and allows manipulation of the virtual world through the selection virtual tools.